-To know more about what the process is like when reporting and what rights you have, you can read our legal guide on reporting domestic abuse.
+To know more about what the process is like when reporting and what rights you have, read our legal guide on reporting domestic abuse.

 Some women may consider that the safest option during this time is to leave their partner and find alternative living arrangements.
 The UK government has been clear that victims of domestic abuse can leave their home to find safety.

 When leaving, please consider planning carefully to ensure you and your children are safe.
 It might be that you can stay with an acquaintance or family member.
 However, keep in mind the government’s social distancing and self-isolation guidance if you are thinking of moving in with a relative or friend.

 Again, your safety is very important and the Domestic Abuse and Forced Marriage helpline can support you in making safety plans, including leaving the relationship.

 If you want legal advice or information about your options, you can call our helpline, seek an appointment with one of our solicitors, or find a solicitor, many law firms are still working throughout this crisis.